ngcolombia/medellin/assets/SPEAKERS.md

 - ⚓️ Don't speak too fast and try to be as clear as possible.
 - 🔉 It's okay if you show pictures, but do your best to describe them completely as you explain them.
 - 📢 Narrate each piece of code or command you type.
 - 👌 [Optional] Add transparent descriptions to your pictures.
-The description will be invisible to the audience so it won't interfere with the picture, but at the same time people blind people will be able to read it using screen readers.
+The description will be invisible to the audience so it won't interfere with the picture, but at the same time blind people will be able to read it using screen readers.

 ## 2. Content

 - 😇 In general keep your content neutral, non-violent and non-sexual, etc. You get the picture...
 - ⭐️ introduce yourself, who you are and what you do.
 Let people relate to you
-- 🤵 Whatever topic you are presenting, don't forget to answer this three questions:
+- 🤵 Whatever topic you are presenting, don't forget to answer these three questions:
   - **Why:** Why is your talk relevant to the audience.
 What problems it solves.
 Why do they need it.
   - **How:** How does the technology solves that problem.
   - **What:** Make a demo, show'em the product!